tgmg/guild-game/README.md

 ## About the software

+This software will be open source and may be used for simple management games like school, hospital, organization management and learning games.

-Hero status, messages, emails, pictures and texts will be configurable.
+- Hero status, messages, emails, pictures and texts will be configurable.
-Build for extend with simple start structure and install script You may reuse this software for make you own game in same structure, extend it, make new interfaces ... etc
+- Build for extend with simple start structure and install script
+- You may reuse this software for make you own game in same structure, extend it, make new interfaces ... etc

-This software may be used for simple management games like school, hospital, organization management and learning games.

 ## Playing